vineethkumarv/sv-wiki/Interface.md

 **Characteristics of modports:**

-* It can have, input, inout, output, and ref.
+* It can have, input, inout and output.
 * By specifying the port directions, modport provides access restrictions for signals.
 * The Interface can have any number of modports, the wire declared in the interface can be grouped in many modports.
 * We can't assign or drive the value of wire which is declared as modport input. it will give compilation error.